By the kick442.com team

 These two reactions will push him to ask Italian player Giorgio Ferrini to leave the pitch.

-Because of linguistic barrier, the player would not understand what referee said in English language.
+Because of linguistic barrier, the player did not understand what referee said in the English language.

-Left with no option, Ken Aston will only use police intervention to send out the soccer actor from the playing ground.
+Left with no option, Ken Aston will only use police intervention to get the player off the pitch.

 At that time players were only sanctioned via words.

-After returning home, the British referee was drawn to a set of traffic lights, where he got inspired to invent the red and yellow cards.
+After the game the match official returned home.
+On his way to his home, the British referee was drawn to a set of traffic lights, where he got inspired to invent the red and yellow cards.

 “While I was driving the light turned red and I thought, ‘yellow, calm down and red, stop, go out’.
 Ken Aston figured that the two cards and colors would be a clear code for players who did not speak the same language, as such the colors became universally understood.